For additional programs and courses in this department, see Education .

 Professional Education Requirements

 A typical student will need over 120 total credit hours to graduate.
 Refer to the content area for more information.

-Grades below "C" in professional education courses and field experience are not accepted for the education major, supplemental education major or licensure.
-Note that grades of "C-" are below "C."
+Grades below "C-" in professional education courses and field experience are not accepted for the education major, supplemental education major or licensure.

 If a student receives a "no pass" in a field experience, the student must retake the field experience the next time it is scheduled.
 If a student passes the field experience but not the class, then both must be retaken.